-Once a purchaser has been found and a deal has been struck, the sellers are required to submit a fully documented ‘reasoned proposal’, which includes copies of the final signed binding sale and purchase agreement, together with any ancillary agreements to the competition authority that verifies whether the divestiture as provided for within the agreements is in line with the commitments.
-The competition authorities take the review of transaction documents and confirmation that they are in line with the commitments very seriously, scrutinising the agreements, schedules and exhibits thoroughly.
+Once a purchaser has been found and a deal has been struck, the sellers are required to submit a fully documented ‘reasoned proposal’, which includes copies of the final signed binding sale and purchase agreement, together with any ancillary agreements to the competition authority that verifies whether the divestiture as provided for within the agreements is in line with the commitments.3 The competition authorities take the review of transaction documents and confirmation that they are in line with the commitments very seriously, scrutinising the agreements, schedules and exhibits thoroughly.

-In its assessment of the suitability of the proposed purchaser, the competition authorities have occasionally informed the parties that the terms of the sale have not been concluded in line with the commitments, and requested certain changes to the agreements for the purchaser and the agreements affecting the sale and transfer of the business to be approved.
+In its assessment of the suitability of the proposed purchaser, the competition authorities have occasionally informed the parties that the terms of the sale have not been concluded in line with the commitments, and requested certain changes to the agreements in order for the purchaser and the agreements affecting the sale and transfer of the business to be approved.

-The role of the trustee is to submit to the competition authority a reasoned opinion as to whether the proposed purchaser fulfils the purchaser requirements in the commitments and whether the business is sold in a manner consistent with the commitments.
-The trustee’s assessment provides helpful guidance and assistance in the course of the competition authority’s review and is an important element that the competition authority will consider, but it is not a substitute for the competition authority’s own assessment.
+The role of the trustee is to submit to the competition authority a reasoned opinion as to whether the proposed purchaser fulfils the purchaser requirements in the commitments and whether the business is sold in a manner consistent with the commitments.4 The trustee’s assessment provides helpful guidance and assistance in the course of the competition authority’s review and is an important element that the competition authority will consider, but it is not a substitute for the competition authority’s own assessment.5

 Consistency with commitments

 The importance of ensuring at an early stage of the process that the transaction agreements are consistent with the commitments should not be understated.
 The parties should endeavour to avoid a situation in which the competition authority reaches the assessment that the agreements do not implement the sale as foreseen in the commitments.
-This will delay the closing of the transaction while amendments to the agreements or side letters are negotiated to bring the agreements into line with the commitments.
+This will delay the closing of the transaction while amendments to the agreements or side letters are negotiated in order to bring the agreements into line with the commitments.

 - The seller should share drafts of the agreements with the trustee.
 It is advisable to share drafts of the sale and purchase agreement and all ancillary agreements with fully completed schedules and annexes at the earliest possible point in the sales process.
-It is prudent to involve employees (e.g., the hold-separate manager) who understand the scope of the divestment business that is being sold in detail to review the completeness of the draft agreements, schedules and exhibits.
+It is prudent to involve employees (e.g., the hold-separate manager6) who understand the scope of the divestment business that is being sold in detail in order to review the completeness of the draft agreements, schedules and exhibits.
 The seller should obtain comments on consistency from the trustee as early as possible and discuss the implementation of those changes promptly.